-Essay on Sarojini Naidu: 100 Words
+Essay on Sarojini Naidu in 100 Words

 Sarojini Naidu was born in Hyderabad, India, on February 13, 1879, to a Bengali family.
 She began writing poems at a young age.
 She went on to study at both King’s College and Girton, Cambridge, for her higher education.
 During her childhood days, not many Indian families supported their daughters participating in the protest for independence.
-But, Sarojini Naidu’s family had always held progressive beliefs.
+But Sarojini Naidu’s family had always held progressive beliefs.
 As a result, she grew up believing in the power of protest in the pursuit of justice.
-Sarojini Naidu, also known as The Nightingale of India, was given this title for her remarkable contributions to the field of poetry.
+Sarojini Naidu, also known as the Nightingale of India, was given this title for her remarkable contributions to the field of poetry.
 Her poems, which were rich in imagery, dealt with a variety of subjects, including love, death, and separation, among others.

 Her poems were acclaimed by politicians, statesmen, and poets from all around the world.
 One of her most well-known poems is “In the Bazaars of Hyderabad.”
 Sarojini Naidu continues to be an inspiration to all women.
 Sarojini Naidu will be remembered as one of the most important figures in India’s liberation and women’s rights movements.